clessn/clessnverse/README.md

 visualization along with functions specific to the research chair’s projects.

+## Disclaimer

+**July 2023**: `clessnverse` is no longer under active development.

+To avoid breaking dependencies, the package remains available “as is” with no warranty of any kind.

 ## Installation

 To install the latest stable version of this package, run the following